PH Safe Home Also Caters For Abused Males

 far distances to get family necessities but things are better now as we are mobile.

 That should also happen to culture and tradition.
 There are certain aspects of our culture and tradition which are practised today that have expired long ago.
 We should get rid off them.

-It is expected that the bills abolishing obnoxious practices against women and girls in the society will achieve expected results when passed into law at the floor of the House.
+It is expected that the bills abolishing obnoxious practices against women and girls in the society should have started achieving results as it concerns their wellbeing.